-My own child is well past the newborn stage, so my training doll Morgan filled in to model the Pria 85 Max rear facing.
-Morgan has a 7.5 inch torso, making him about the size of an average-to-large newborn.
+My own child is well past the newborn stage, so my training doll filled in to model the Pria 85 Max rear facing.
+This doll has a 7.5 inch torso, making him about the size of an average-to-large newborn.

 The Pria 85 Max comes with an infant positioning wedge.
 It’s required for babies who weigh between 5 and 11 pounds.
 It must be removed once baby weighs 15 pounds.
 I tried my newborn model with the wedge and Morgan gets a very nice fit, with his shoulders above the bottom harness setting.
 I did need to remove the harness covers in order to correctly position the chest clip, however.

 I have some concerns that some babies may reach the 15 pound maximum weight for the insert before their shoulders reach the 9 inch bottom harness position without the wedge.
 Morgan fits best with the crotch buckle on the innermost setting.

 This big guy is 3 years old, weighs 32 pounds, and is just under 40 inches tall.
 While he is well within the Pria 85 Max’s rear facing weight limit, he is just within the seat’s standing height limit.